-As you probably know, throwing a no-hitter is usually a good way to set your team up for success and a win.
-To wit: There have been 299 nine-inning no-hitters in Major League history, including combined no-hitters, and the team to throw the no-hitter has won all but two of those.
-In other words, when you don't allow a hit over nine innings, you win 99.3% of the time.
+As you probably know, allowing zero hits is usually a good way to set up your team for success and a win.
+To wit: There have been more than 300 nine-inning no-hitters in AL/NL history, including combined no-hitters, and the team to throw the no-hitter has won all but two of those.
+In other words, when you don't allow a hit over nine innings, you win more than 99% of the time.

 Said Weaver afterward when asked about his feat: "I'm sure you guys are going to eat this up a lot more than I am.
 I don't consider it a no-hitter for me."
 (BOX SCORE)

 Matt Young, Red Sox -- April 12, 1992, at Cleveland

 Young went eight innings in this one, not allowing a hit in the entire game, but not needing to pitch the ninth inning because the Indians, playing at home, were already leading 2-1.
 How’d the game get to that point?
 Well, Young’s full line wasn’t just eight innings and zero hits, he also walked seven batters -- and allowed two earned runs.